TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4015/readme.md

 > [!IMPORTANT]
 > Boards can *differ considerably*: not all boards support all **XL4015** features.
 >
 > Some boards come with just *one* potentiometer to setup a *constant voltage* only (i.e. left board in above image).
-This is sufficient if you plan to use the converter to supply a constant voltage to a microprocessor from a 8-36V input range.
+This is sufficient if you i.e. plan to use the converter to supply a constant voltage to a microprocessor from a 8-36V input range.
 >
 > At practcally same cost, different boards provide *two* potentiometers (i.e. right board in above image), so in addition to a *constant voltage*, you can also set a maximum *constant current*.
 This can be an important requirement, i.e. when you plan to use it for battery charging or to drive LEDs.
 >